 2. When shopping online, most places only accept debit or credit cards.
-Take this into account when you are selecting a site to shop from.
-Should you don't feel relaxed providing the company with your charge card information, try to look for another site.
-Try to find a web site that offers a secure page when you're adding your bank card information.
+Take this into account when you are choosing a site to look from.
+If you don't feel comfortable providing the company with your credit card information, look for another site.
+Try to find a site that offers a good page when you're adding your credit card information.

 3. Call the online company before making a purchase.
 If you have some kind of problem with your purchase, you want in order to know that you could reach customer service easily.
 That's why it's a good idea to call before you give them your charge card information.
 In the event you can't get anyone on the phone, steer clear.